LuisaGroup/practical-stylized/README.md

 ## Run
 Running the NL-NRC requires a CUDA-enabeld GPU.
 The other methods can run on CPU or GPU.
+Download the scene file from release tab and put `Scene.bin` under `scenes/veach-ajar-sty-v2/`.
 To produce render the scene in the teaser:
 ```bash
 DEVICE=cuda